-The cost of mast cell tumor treatment depends heavily on the grade of tumor and stage of the disease.
+The cost of dog and cat mast cell tumor treatment depends heavily on the grade of tumor and stage of the disease.
 The cost of surgical intervention can also vary dramatically depending on the affected site. $500 to $1,000 is a fairly typical expense for a mast cell removal.
-If a board certified surgeon is elected due to difficult access to the site (for internal tumors or for less surgically amenable locations on the skin), costs are likely to increase two- to five-fold.
+If a board-certified surgeon is elected due to difficult access to the site (for internal tumors or for less surgically amenable locations on the skin), costs are likely to increase two- to five-fold.

 Should radiation therapy be deemed recommendable, owners should expect typical costs to range anywhere from $4,000 to $10,000.
 Chemotherapy costs will vary depending on the drugs elected but owners should expect a high price tag associated with the expense of these drugs, the need for specialized delivery, and the costs associated with close monitoring of these patients for weeks to months of therapy.

-Unfortunately there is no known mode of prevention for mast cell tumors.
+Unfortunately there is no known mode of prevention for mast cell tumors in dogs and cats.